ONSdigital/gptables/docs/getting_started/tutorial.md

 )
 ```
 A cover sheet is created with the supplied information, with the title in large bold text
-followed by the introduction and information about the data followed by the contact details.
+followed by the introduction, information about the data, and contact details.

 ![](../static/cover_sheet.png)

-The code is combined below in an extendable tab.
+The code is combined with a full example below in an extendable tab.

 ???
 "Adding a cover sheet"
     ```python